Sarah Fisher: Early life and junior career

 In late 1995, John Bickford, the stepfather of Jeff Gordon, recommended Fisher to the Lyn St. James Foundation Driver Development Program and paid for all expenses.
 Fisher disliked the school because it focused mainly on the media and preparing the body and mind to drive and not on what the driver is doing inside the car.
 Not long after, her father purchased a 360 cuin sprint car and she drove eight World of Outlaws races.
 The following February, Fisher progressed to a 410 cuin car and raced locally with the All Star Circuit of Champions (ASCoC) during the season.
 She competed in all 62 races of the 1997 ASCoC, gaining a season-best finish of second at Eldora Speedway.
 Her father broke his arm at the start of the 1998 season, preventing him from rebuilding two engines to allow Fisher to continue racing.
 With her father's help, Fisher reconstructed both engines; he felt it would be better for her to compete against top-level sprint car drivers.
-During the year, Fisher participated in 40 events; by the end of the season she had learned the techniques of driving sprint cars.
+During the year, Fisher participated in forty events; by the end of the season she had learned the techniques of driving sprint cars.

-By 1999, she and her father sought an alternative series to enter, following a suggestion from the CEO of one of her sponsors that she drive on pavement surfaces and not on dirt.
+By 1999, Fisher and her father sought an alternative series to enter, following a suggestion from the CEO of one of her sponsors that she drive on pavement surfaces and not on dirt.
 Fisher's parents visited multiple tracks to sample three divisions of asphalt racing and they decided to enter her into the United States Auto Club (USAC) Midget division, which was the most competitive form of racing they saw.
 Fisher also drove in Automobile Racing Club of America (ARCA) and National Alliance of Midget Auto Racing-sanctioned events on asphalt ovals in the Midwestern United States.
 She won five feature races of the 23 she entered and broke Winchester Speedway's lap record.
 That year, Fisher graduated seventh overall in a class of 178 with honors and an A average from Teays Valley High School in Ashville, Ohio.
 She achieved a grade point average of 4.178, earning induction into the National Honor Society, and took 30 post-secondary credits at Columbus State Community College.
 Fisher enrolled at The Ohio State University in August 1999 to pursue a part-time undergraduate degree in Mechanical Engineering before she received a telephone call following the first day of classes inviting her to test an Indy Racing League (IRL) car.